slamora/brackets-wiki/SplitView-Architecture-Notes.md

 Sent when an editor pane is destroyed.
 Event data about the pane is sent with the event.

+## DocumentManager.openDocumentListChanged

+Sent when the open document list has been modified.
+Listeners should call `DocumentManager.getAllOpenDocuments()` and resync to the list of open documents.

 # Commands

 ```text
 -----------------------------+-----------------------------------------+-----------------------------------